nonDeath/selectfromjson/README.md

 *Events*

 - succes: closure to manage the succes event that exposes the plugin.
 Only fired when the ajax request is successful.
+- beforeSend: closure to manage the any data or behavior before send the request.
+- error: closure to manage the error event that exposes the plugin.
+Only fired when the ajax request is not successful.

 ## Instalation